Send the link below via email or IMCopy

-Known as the "Great Communicator" for his relaxed, charming oratory.
+Known as the "Great Communicator" for his relaxed and engaging oratory.

 3) Increased Defense Spending

-fewer taxes meant more money in people's pockets; banks could loan out more to businesses; businesses could invest in resources to improve productivity; income taxes lowered by 25 percent.
+Lower taxes meant more money in people's pockets, banks could loan out more to businesses, businesses could invest in resources and jobs to improve productivity.

-Social Security, Medicare, Veteran's pensions remained intact; Environmental Protection Agency (EPA), programs for urban mass transit, food stamps, welfare benefits, job training, Medicaid, school lunches, and student loans were cut.
+The budget for the Environmental Protection Agency (EPA), programs for urban mass transit, food stamps, welfare benefits, job training, Medicaid, and funding for school lunches was cut.

-First woman appointed to Supreme Court: Sandra Day O'Connor
+First woman appointed to Supreme Court by Reagan in '81: Sandra Day O'Connor

-Reagan/Bush v.
-Mondale/Ferraro (Geraldine Ferraro, first woman on a major party's presidential ticket)
+Geraldine Ferraro was the first woman on a major party's presidential ticket

 Social Issues of the '80s

 Education: A Nation at Risk (1983)